wazuh/wazuh-indexer/ecs/README.md

 ### Event generator

-For testing purposes, the script `generate_events.py` can be used to generate events for a given module.
+Each module contains a Python script to generate events for its module.
-Currently, it is only able to generate events for the `states-vulnerabilities` module.
-To support other modules, please extend of refactor the script.

 The script prompts for the required parameters, so it can be launched without arguments:

 ```bash
 ./event_generator.py
 ```

 The script will generate a JSON file with the events, and will also ask whether to upload them to the indexer.
 If the upload option is selected, the script will ask for the indexer URL and port, credentials, and index name.
 The script uses log file.
 Check it out for debugging or additional information.

 #### References